wotifgroup/circuitbreaker/README.md

 - publish state, or publish gauge of state change
 - report outage times
 - publish states to zookeeper

+# Things we thought about
+- one backend failing out of several

 # Design
 - use of internal events, sdisruptor or eventbus